top of page

 Mapping out success and needs.

-Our foundation has reviewed each state's stance on financial education and created a robust report card based on our findings.
+APEF has reviewed each state's stance on financial education and creates a robust report card based on our findings every two years.

 Our goal is to help ensure our next generation is prepared to handle their finances smartly, avoid debt, better understand our economy, and learn to make good decisions about their life and money.